• Skip to main content

 Islam

 How Do You Teach About Ramadan in the K-5 Classroom?
+(My overview with lots of links and ideas, published by Religion Matters)

-Mosaic-by-Number Craft
+Mosaic-by-Number Craft (for younger kids)

-Kaaba Cube Craft
+Kaaba Cube Craft (for slightly older kids)

-Ramadan/Eid (Created for Freedom Forum)
+My Ramadan/Eid Text Set for teachers (Created for Freedom Forum)

-Celebrating Ramadan: The Kids’ Perspective
+Celebrating Ramadan: The Kids’ Perspective (Blog post published by Interfaith Observer)

 Sharing Lalat al Miraj with Kids